istqborg/istqb_product_base/example-document/02-markdown-guidelines.md

 Cited references of all types except web pages are placed in section *References* at the end of each document.
 You can reference the section from the text of the document by writing `<#section:references>`.
 This will produce the following output: <#section:references>.

-Uncited references and web pages are placed in section *Further Reading* at the end of the document.
+Uncited references are placed in section *Further Reading* at the end of the document.
 You can reference the section from the text of the document by writing `<#section:further-reading>`.
 This will produce the following output: <#section:further-reading>.

 For further instructions on defining references, see the `Bib\LaTeX`{=tex} manual [@kime:2023, Chapter 2].